Guilford Township, Medina County, Ohio: Geography

 Two municipalities are located in Guilford Township: part of the city of Rittman in the southeast, and the village of Seville in the west.

 Name and history

 It is the only Guilford Township statewide.

-Derived from Guildford, Surrey a small market town in England.
+Derived from Guilford, Connecticut; a place from which the area’s original white settlers came from.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.